What is a blocklist?

-If the percentage of recipients exceeds their filtering system's backlist's threshold, those complaints would land the sender IP or domain on that blacklist.
+If the percentage of recipients exceeds their filtering system's blocklist's threshold, those complaints would land the sender IP or domain on that blocklist.
 We don't know exactly what these thresholds are, but the best way to avoid being reported as spam is to maintain engagement with your recipient list so they don't believe your mail is unsolicited.
 Additionally, making sure to send only to permissions-based recipients list is very important for deliverability, reputation, and compliance with international spam laws such as CASL and CAN-SPAM.

-Each blacklist has a different delisting process - some of them are automatic, some of them allow delisting by request, and others keep their processes a bit of a mystery to ESPs in order to maintain the integrity of their process.
+Each blocklist has a different delisting process - some of them are automatic, some of them allow delisting by request, and others keep their processes a bit of a mystery to ESPs in order to maintain the integrity of their process.

 When it comes to automatic processes, we can't directly address those to request delisting.

 SpamCop, for example, has a 24 hour automatic delisting process.
 Often by the time we hear about an issue, that IP has already been delisted.
-Other blacklists with automatic delisting are a bit more close-lipped about their timeframes, and the only way to make sure delisting is possible is to identify and correct any poor sending behaviors which likely caused the listing.
+Other blocklists with automatic delisting are a bit more close-lipped about their timeframes, and the only way to make sure delisting is possible is to identify and correct any poor sending behaviors which likely caused the listing.

-Certain blacklists like Barracuda do allow us to request delisting.
+Certain blocklists like Barracuda do allow us to request delisting.
 In these cases we need to provide a description of the cause of the listing and explain how we are seeking to rectify the issue or behavior.